 Before a decisive battle, the character tosses away his weapon's sheath (usually that of a sword) to demonstrate that he will not back down from the fight.
 A darker implication of this gesture is that the character realizes that his chances to survive are slim and he won't have a chance to sheathe his weapon ever again.

 Aside from the symbolic meaning, putting away your sheath has a purely practical rationale: The sheath usually gets in the way during a fight, and the enemy can grab it to restrict your movement.
-Contrast Sheath Strike
+Contrast Sheath Strike, however.

 - On Gor, a Warrior carries his sword in a baldrick.
 While on the march it's slung over the right shoulder (assuming the Warrior is right handed) with the sword on the left hip, to give some security; but when preparing for battle it's slung over the left shoulder so it can be quickly discarded.

-- Not a literal example, but in The Lord of the Rings: Return of the King (both the book and the movie), Aragorn unsheathes Narsil on the last ride to Mordor and vows that it shall not be sheathed again until the fight be over.
-Must've been really tedious riding all the way there with only one hand free for the reigns.
+- Not a literal example, but in The Lord of the Rings: Return of the King (both the book and the movie), Aragorn unsheathes Anduril on the last ride to Mordor and vows that it shall not be sheathed again until the fight is over.

 - During the climactic chapter of Lioness Rampant, Alanna the Lioness discards her sheath while descending into the palace.